GIR is seeking nominations for its fifth annual awards ceremony, which will take place at the Four Seasons Hotel in Washington, DC on 24 October.

 Outstanding in-house counsel: an in-house legal or compliance professional who has helped his or her organisation overcome significant challenges in the last few years.

-Each firm is asked to make only one submission containing a maximum of three nominations per category.
+Each firm should make only one submission containing a maximum of three nominations per category.

 This is not a public vote, but rather an opportunity to submit suggestions.
-GIR’s journalists will not be swayed by a large volume of emails containing a particular nomination.
+A large volume of emails supporting a particular nomination will not influence GIR’s decision.

-Each nomination should include a brief description, not exceeding 200 words, of why the nominee deserves an award.
-Links to relevant news coverage and articles would also be greatly appreciated.
+Each nomination should include a brief description of under 200 words outlining why the nominee deserves an award.
+Links to relevant news coverage and articles would also be helpful.

 The Awards Ceremony

-The black-tie event at the Mayflower Hotel will provide a chance to celebrate the investigations lawyers and practices that have impressed most in the past year.
+The glamorous event at the Four Seasons Hotel will be a great opportunity to network and celebrate the successes of investigations lawyers and practices over the last year.

-On the night, GIR’s top 30 investigations practices will also be unveiled, and proceedings will culminate with a career achievement award for one exceptionally respected and admired individual.
+GIR will reveal its top 30 investigations practices at the ceremony as well as the winner of the career achievement award for one exceptionally respected and admired individual.

-At the ceremony last year, GIR journalists were joined by lawyers, prosecutors and in-house counsel from around the world for a three-course dinner and speeches.
+Last year’s ceremony saw lawyers, prosecutors and in-house counsel from all over the world come together for a three-course dinner and speeches.

 Please note, we will not be accepting nominations for the GIR 30, as winners for this category will be selected based on confidential information already submitted for the GIR 100.